 Reduction of 100Km/h speed limit on the Kings Highway

 In March 2013 the 100km/h speed limit on the Kings Highway on both approaches to Braidwood was reduced to 80km/h.

 Although there has been a reduction in the number and severity of crashes since the introduction of the 80km speed zone, the roadside hazards still pose a risk to motorists.

 In 2012 Transport carried out audio tactile line marking (ATLM) between Deloraine Lane and 50m north of the entrance to the racecourse (about 900m) and on the eastern side of Braidwood.
 The ATLM makes a load noise when wheels cross it to alert motorists their vehicle has left the travel lane.
 The installation of ATLM here aims to reduce the occurrence of run-off-road crashes along this section of road.

 Tree management plan - a guidance document for the long term management and maintenance for the avenue of trees along the Kings Highway

-Roads and Maritime has developed a Tree Management Plan (PDF, 5.69Mb) which was adopted by Palerang Council in November 2013.
+The Tree Management Plan (PDF, 5.69Mb), adopted by Palerang Council in November 2013 will guide the safety upgrades in this location.
 This Plan provides guidelines for the long term management and maintenance of the avenue of trees along the sections of the Kings Highway that form the northern and eastern approaches to Braidwood.
 In preparing this TMP, careful consideration was given to the results of a comprehensive study of the key issues relating to tree management and road safety.
 This plan includes technical recommendations for managing the existing avenue of trees as well as new plantings.

 The plan recognises the existing trees are nearing the end of their life and proposes the planting of an avenue of new trees in a safer location in the near future, so that when existing trees die or are removed, the tree avenue vista remains.